surpassinggoogle/humanpadd/source/technical/build_status/index.md

 ### Android Gradle Maven dependencies

-Whenever the Android project changes in terms of Gradle dependencies, `make nix-update-gradle` should be run in order to update `nix/mobile/android/maven-and-npm-deps/maven/maven-sources.nix`.
+Whenever the Android project changes in terms of Gradle dependencies, `make nix-update-gradle` should be run in order to update `nix/deps/gradle/deps.json`.

-### Leiningen Maven dependencies
+### Clojure Maven dependencies

-Whenever the Leiningen dependencies change, `make nix-update-lein` should be run in order to update `nix/lein/lein-project-deps.nix`.
+Whenever the Clojure dependencies change, `make nix-update-clojure` should be run in order to update `nix/deps/clojure/deps.json`.

 ### Fastlane Ruby dependencies